NCEAS/metacat/CONTRIBUTING.md

 been tested and are awaiting release.
 Thus, each `DEV*` branch represents an opportunity for integration testing of the set of features intended to work together for a particular release.

+## Release process

+The release process starts with integration testing in a DEV* branch.
+Once all changes that are desired in a release are merged into the DEV branch, we run the full set of tests on a clean checkout of the DEV branch.

+Second, create a pull request to merge those changes from the `metacat/DEV*` branch to the `metacat/master` branch.
+This pull request should be done from the DEV* branch within the Metacat repository in order to make it simple for others to review the changes, and to maintain a record of the development branch commits.
+This pull request will be reviewed by another developer, and, after issues and feedback have been resolved, the pull request can be merged into master.
+This cycle can be repeated multiple times until all features have been tested and merged into master.
+At this point, if all features for the planned release have been merged to master, then the master branch can be merged to the `releases` branch, and tagged with the new release tag for that release.
+At this point, the tip of the `releases` branch will reflect the new release and the master branch is ready for work on the next release.

 ## Testing